Losant/losant-docs/docs/experiences/overview.md

+---
+description: Learn more about creating end user experiences in the Losant platform.
+---

 # Experiences

 Building a product on top of Losant would normally involve writing an API service, implementing user authentication, building and serving a front-end interface, and hosting all of the above somewhere – which is a lot of work!
 Experiences bring all of this functionality directly inside your Losant application.